Shuttle/shuttle-esb/src/concepts/why.md

 ### Lower-level functions (RPC)

 In some situations an event will not be able to relay the intent of any particular action.
 For instance, we may need to send an e-mail to a manager whenever an order is created (or when the total amount of the order exceeds a set limit).
-The e-mail service responsible for sending e-mails via our smtp server will not be able to subscribe to the `OrderReceivedEvent` since the e-mail system would need to be adapted to accomodate rules from another system; which isn't what we want as it would be too closely coupled to any system that makes use of e-mails.
+The e-mail service responsible for sending e-mails via our smtp server will not be able to subscribe to the `OrderReceived` since the e-mail system would need to be adapted to accomodate rules from another system; which isn't what we want as it would be too closely coupled to any system that makes use of e-mails.

 In this case the e-mail system is responsible for sending e-mails.
 Any system that would like to send a mail will need to decide when to do so.
 Therefore, the ordering service would send a *command* to the e-mail service: